KiltMC/Kilt/README.md

 ### Okay... so how does this work?
-Basically this recreates FML in a way that functions with Fabric Loader, with some of its own changes to hopefully improve on its performance, and interoperating with Fabric-native APIs for the sake of compatibility.
+Basically this recreates FML in a way that functions with Fabric Loader, with some of its own changes to hopefully improve on its performance, and bridging together Forge APIs with Fabric-native APIs for the sake of compatibility.
+Additionally, the entire Forge API is already bundled within Kilt, it just relies on the patch re-implementations (known as "injects" in Kilt's codebase) to be created first in mixin form.

+For making the Forge mods themselves work, Kilt first remaps them from the Forge SRG format into Fabric's Intermediary format, then applies some of its own "fixers" to ensure that everything will work correctly in the Fabric environment.

 ### How have you not lost your sanity doing this?
 Already have.
 Next question.